About Orlando Reade

 Orlando Reade's Research

-His first book, What in Me is Dark: The Revolutionary Afterlife of Paradise Lost, is forthcoming from Jonathan Cape in October 2024.
-It looks at twelve readers of John Milton’s epic poem Paradise Lost, including Thomas Jefferson, George Eliot, Hannah Arendt, and Malcolm X. He has also written an introduction for a new Vintage Classics edition of Paradise Lost, also forthcoming in October 2024.
+My first book, What in Me is Dark: The Revolutionary Afterlife of Paradise Lost, looks at twelve readers of John Milton’s epic poem Paradise Lost, including Thomas Jefferson, George Eliot, Hannah Arendt, and Malcolm X. It is forthcoming in November 2024 from Jonathan Cape in the UK and Astra House in the USA.
+I’ve also written an introduction for a Vintage Classics edition of Paradise Lost, published to celebrate the 350th anniversary of the poem’s publication in its final form.

 ‘On Poetic Radiance: An Exchange of Poems Between Katherine Philips and Henry Vaughan’, in Marcher Metaphysicals, edited by Joseph Sterrett and Helen Wilcox (forthcoming, 2024)